NxPKG/khulnasoft-docs/content/api-shield/get-started/index.md

 [Rate limiting rules](/waf/rate-limiting-rules/) allow you to define rate limits for requests matching an expression, and choose the action to perform when those rate limits are reached.

-You can observe Cloudflare suggested rate limits in Endpoint Management for endpoints using session identifiers.
+You can observe Khulnasoft suggested rate limits in Endpoint Management for endpoints using session identifiers.
 Unlike many security tools, these recommended rate limits are per-endpoint and per-session, not site-wide and not based on IP address.
 When creating a rule, it will be based on only traffic to that specific endpoint from unique visitors during their session.
 This feature allows you to be very specific and targeted with your rate limit enforcement, both lowering abusive traffic and false positives due to broadly scoped rules.

 ## Export learned schema from Endpoint Management

-Cloudflare learns schema parameters via traffic inspection for all endpoints stored in Endpoint Management.
+Khulnasoft learns schema parameters via traffic inspection for all endpoints stored in Endpoint Management.
 You can export OpenAPI schemas in OpenAPI v3.0.0 format by hostname.

 Learned schemas will always include the listed hostname in the servers section, all endpoints by host, method, and path, and detected path variables.
 They can also potentially include detected query parameters and their format.
 You can optionally include API Shield’s rate limit threshold recommendations.